theniceboy/coc-flutter/README.md

 > **NOTE**: The [dart-vim-plugin](https://github.com/dart-lang/dart-vim-plugin) plugin is recommended (for filetype detection and syntax highlighting)

+Most likely the extension will find your SDK automatically as long as the `flutter` command maps to an SDK location on your system.

+If you are using a version manager like `asdf` that maps the `flutter` command to another binary instead of an SDK location or this extension cannot find your SDK for another reason you'll have to provide the extension with how to find your SDK.
+To do this there are a few options:
+1. If your version manager supports a `which` command like then you can set the `flutter.sdk.flutter-lookup` config option.
+Eg. `"flutter.sdk.flutter-lookup": "asdf which flutter"`.
+2. You can add the path where to find the SDK to the `flutter.sdk.searchPaths` config option.
+   Either specify the exact folder the SDK is installed in or a folder that contains other folders which directly have an SDK in them. *Note that not all of these folders need to have an SDK, if they don't contain one they will simply be ignored*
+3. Set the `flutter.sdk.path` config option to the exact path you want to use for your SDK.
+   If you have also set the `flutter.sdk.searchPaths` then you can use the `FlutterSdks` list (see below) to see what versions you have installed and set the config option for you. **Note that this means that the `flutter.sdk.path` option will be overriden by this list**

 ## coc-list sources

+- FlutterSdks
+  > `:CocList FlutterSdks`
+  Shows all the sdks that can be found by using the `searchPaths` config and the `flutter-lookup` config options and allows you to switch between them, either only for your current workspace or globally.
+  Besides those two ways to find sdks it also checks if you are using fvm and if so uses those directories to find your sdk.
+  *You can disable this using the `flutter.fvm.enabled` config option.*

+  You can also use this list to see what your current sdk is since it will have `(current)` behind it clearly.

 - Flutter Devices: `:CocList FlutterDevices`
 - Flutter Emulators: `:CocList FlutterEmulators`